 Turning on your hoverboard follows the same principles you use to move ahead or backward- you need to shift your pressure and balance.
 Each paddle of your hoverboard is independent of the other one so that you can shift pressure on each side.

 You can also lean your body in the appropriate direction to propel your board in that direction and make a nice and clean turn.
-Also, while you push one toe forward to turn, ensure that the other foot is stable and in a horizontal position so as not to lose your balance.
+Also, while you push one toe forward to turn, ensure that the other foot is stable and in a horizontal position not to lose your balance.

 Tip: You will want to adopt slow and gentle movement in the beginning when you are learning to turn.
 Otherwise, you can spin-off and hit the ground!